omegaDIL/SIFL/README.md

 Loading, unloading and accessing are made by static functions even for reserved textures.<br>

 <u>Main interface switching</u>:<br>
 In a software, you usually have distinct menus that you can switch to.
-Here, each menu can be represented by an interface, and in that context, you need to be able to switch to another interface.
-To do so, you should use the structure currentGUI.
-This structure consists mainly of 3 public pointers: gBasic, gMutable and gInteractice. currentGUI have an overloaded operator= with all three interface pointers.
-When you set a currentGUI, it sets its pointers to the targeted instance, except the pointers that point to a derived type.
-For instance, if you set currentGUI to a mutable interface, the pointers gBasic and gMutable are valid and point to the same instance, but gInteractive is set to nullptr.
-Note that using the operator= also clears both hovered items: its own and the one of the InteractiveInterface class. currentGUI also provides conversion functions to all interfaces types (so you can directly put a currentGUI instance as an arg).
-Additionally, currentGUI has an operator-> that allows you to use as if it were a pointer to a basic interface.<br>
+Here, each menu can be represented by an interface, and in that context, you need to be able to switch to another interface.<br>
+To do so, you should use the structure GUIPtr.
+This structure consists mainly of 3 public pointers: gBasic, gMutable and gInteractice.
+GUIPtr has an overloaded operator= with all three interface pointers.
+When you set a GUIPtr, it sets its pointers to the targeted instance, except the pointers that point to a derived type.
+For instance, if you set an instance to a mutable interface, the pointers gBasic and gMutable are valid and point to the same instance, but gInteractive is set to nullptr.<br>

-Interface locking:<br>
+<u>Interface locking:</u><br>
 Locking an interface is done by a simple call to .lockInterface().
-It prevents any removal, addition for a specific interface in order to ensure that its pointers remain stable.
-Note that you can still modify any dynamic element because it does not move around pointers.
+It prevents any removal, addition for a specific interface in order to ensure that its pointers remain stable.<br>
+You can still modify any dynamic element because it does not move around pointers.
 However, you can't make an existing element interactive as it may require to swap elements under the hood, thus failing to ensure pointer stability.
-That stability can improve memory usage (see doc for each interface type) and performance by not calling getDynamics which have pointer redirections (see std::unordered_map::find()).
-Keep in mind that locking or not an interface heavily depends on your use case, so not all interfaces might benefit from it.
-Sometimes, it can't even be locked (but you can optimize that by using layer of interfaces).
+That stability can improve memory usage (see doc for each interface type) and performance by not calling getDynamics, which have pointer redirections (see std\::unordered_map\::find()).<br>
+Locking is recommended.<br>
+Keep in mind that since locking prevents additions and removals, it may not be suitable for all use cases.
+You can still split the interface, locking the static one and leaving the dynamic ones unlocked.<br>